root-project/root/README/ReleaseNotes/v620/index.md

   dependent projects are installed by default now, and they are installed directly into the cmake/ directory, not cmake/modules/ as before.
-- The macro `ROOT_GENERATE_DICTIONARY()` can now attach the generated source file directly to a library target by using the options `NOTARGET MODULE
-  <library>`, where `<library>` is an existing library target.
-This then allows
-  the dictionary to inherit target properties such as compile options and include directories directly from the library target, even when they are added after the call to `ROOT_GENERATE_DICTIONARY()`.
+- The macro `ROOT_GENERATE_DICTIONARY()` can now attach the generated source file directly to a library target by using the option `MODULE <library>`, where `<library>` is an existing library target.
+This allows the dictionary to inherit target properties such as compile options and include directories from the library target, even when they are added after the call to `ROOT_GENERATE_DICTIONARY()`.
 - The macros `REFLEX_GENERATE_DICTIONARY()` and `ROOT_GENERATE_DICTIONARY()` can
   now have custom extra dependencies added with the options `DEPENDS` and `EXTRA_DEPENDENCIES`, respectively.